unsw-cse-comp3900-9900-23T3/capstone-project-9900m11b5gusts/workDiary/Zihao Jiang.md

 Add item detail to 4 histories API
-Get Selling and Buying history for all users all the item getting method is return item by time_stamp desc
+Get Selling and Buying history for all users all the item getting method is return item by time_stamp desc YOLOv8:add an API can predict image class(Luna, Harry, Lucius, Dumbledore),the model is training by custom dataset The training detail see in 'https://drive.google.com/file/d/1HG50UD_VzIx8RAixuehCxzCZ6nIqkriC/view?usp=sharing'